Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 If you think you or someone you love might have HG — or if you have questions about treatment — talk with your healthcare provider.
 They can help you understand your options and make a plan that fits your needs.

-Have you or a loved one been diagnosed with hypogammaglobulinemia?
-What was the diagnosis and treatment process like?
-Share your tips and experiences in a comment below.
+Have you or a loved one been diagnosed with and treated for hypogammaglobulinemia?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.